camel-k-integration-workshop/camel-k-integration-workshop.github.io/content/4-chuck-norris/_index.md

 {{< figure src="../images/camelk_workshop01_arch.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

+{{% notice warning %}}
-> If you still don't have your Telegram account, bot or chat ID, please refer to the first chapter "Intro" for the instructions on how to get them.
+If you still don't have your Telegram account, bot or chat ID, please refer to the first chapter "Intro" for the instructions on how to get them.
+{{% /notice %}}

 #### What are Kamelets